Published: 06/06/2024

 Eduard Strauss’ “Bahn frei Polka” is a classical music piece performed by a large orchestra, and I was quickly reminded how important correct tonality is in maintaining order in multi-layered music.
 The MIT Terminator 5 supported the clean presentation by keeping a dark background.
 This assured an ordered and sophisticated sound.
 On Scotty Wright’s “Sound of Silence” I noticed the MIT’s midrange-focus and clarity that was topped off by a soft and silky treble.
 The singer did appear a little smaller than was otherwise usual on this system, and there was also that sensation of squeakiness again, which I had previously encountered when visiting Matthias.
 This was especially noticeable on female vocals, as I experienced with Tokunbo’s song “New June” but also when listening to Diana Krall's performances.
 I examined my system to see if either of the cables had accidentally become entangled behind the rack, but I could find no such fault.

-In addition to the slight compression of the midrange, I could detect a bass hump in the area of 100 - 150 Hz.
+In addition to the slight compression of the midrange, I could detect a bass hump in the area of 100-150 Hz.
 While this had worked well with Matthias’ Jupiter speakers, it did lead to occasional resonances in my listening setup.
 California Project’s song “Wouldn’t it be nice” starts with an ultra-loud drum beat.
-In combination with the Terminator 5 cables, I must confess that I almost fell of my chair.
+In combination with the Terminator 5 cables, I must confess that I almost fell off my chair.
 Dynamics in the kick-bass frequency range were truly beyond the ordinary, and none of the other cables packed such punch in this category.
 The MIT offered a super-wide stage impression and superb instrument separation on an otherwise black stage.
-This characteristic was supported their ultra-quick sonic decay.
+This characteristic was supported by their ultra-quick sonic decay.
 I also noticed a preference towards warm and wooden tones.
 Tonality therefore was a bit more confined and not quite on par with some of the best (but also more expensive) cables I have heard.

 Despite being more than 30 years old, MIT’s Terminator 5 provided an enjoyable and engaging listening experience with a sophisticated presentation.
 Their slight lack of tonal accuracy might easily be forgiven, considering the many advantages the cables offer.
 Among these were: Superb dynamics, a generous stage width, the physical separation of instruments from left to right (not so much tonally), a leaning towards pleasantly warm wooden tones.
 They were also capable of surprisingly low bass, whenever this was provided by the source material.
 The cable fits music genres that is fast and punchy, such as electronic music, Pop, Rock, etc. Due to its tweaked tonality, it would probably not be the first choice for listeners with a preference for Classical music, Vocal Jazz, or Singer Songwriter, unless it is able to balance out existing system flaws leading in the opposite direction.